Financial-Times/ft-origami/docs/component-types/modules.md

 	|   └─ svg
 	|       └─ icon1.svg
 	├─ .gitignore
+	├─ .origamiconfig
 	├─ bower.json
 	├─ main.js
 	├─ main.scss
 	└─ README.md

+## Discovery

+An Orgami module must declare itself to be Origami compliant and make itself discoverable:

+* The module's code must be stored on a VCS server known to the Origami registry
+* The component must contain a `.origamiconfig` file in the root directory of the repo, containing a JSON object with properties `origamiType` set to `module`, and `origamiVersion` set to `1.0` (as a string).

+An example `.origamiconfig` file is shown below:

+	{
+	  "origamiType": "module",
+	  "origamiVersion": "1.0",
+	}

 ## Packaging and build configuration